-- Nationals of countries not mentioned above shall get a visa upon application before travelling and pay a prescribed fee.
+- 30 days visa upon arrival – Citizens of all countries not mentioned above to continue getting visa upon arrival without prior application and pay a prescribed visa fee.

 H.E.
-Guillaume Kavaruganda, High Commissioner of the Republic of Rwanda
+Jean de Dieu Uwihanganye, High Commissioner of the Republic of Rwanda

 High Commission of the Republic of Rwanda Singapore (Jurisdiction over Australia)

 Fax: +65 6884 4206